 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where ourayite typically forms.
+Look in hydrothermal veins country, the host setting where ourayite typically forms.
 If you start seeing galena, pyrite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, massive, interstitial fillings habit, so train your eye for that shape before scanning the outcrop.